ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `baseFeeChangeDenominator`: Divides the difference between actual and target utilization to determine how much to increase/decrease the base fee.
 A larger denominator indicates a slower changing, stickier base fee, while a lower denominator allows the base fee to adjust more quickly.
+For reference, the C-chain value is set to `36`.
+This value sets the base fee to increase or decrease by a factor of `1/36` of the parent block's base fee.

 `minBlockGasCost`: Sets the minimum amount of gas to charge for the production of a block.
+This value is set to `0` in C-Chain.

 `maxBlockGasCost`: Sets the maximum amount of gas to charge for the production of a block.